 Steamed Ricotta Dumplings

-These dumplings make elegant hors d'oevres when served in individual Chinese soupspoons.
-Dumpling skins are available in Asian markets and the freezer section of supermarkets.
+These dumplings make elegant hors d'oeuvres when served in individual Chinese soup spoons.

 - Servings: 12

 Source: Martha Stewart Living, December/January 1997/1998

 - 1 tablespoon finely chopped fresh flat-leaf parsley